marshallm94/Learning_Notes/AWS.md

 	* Geographic Domains
 		* Used to determine the geographic location of the site itself (e.g. '.uk', '.com.au')
 * [ Resource Record Types ](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/ResourceRecordTypes.html)
-* Routing Policies - When you create a resource record set, you must choose a routing policy that will be appliced to it, and this then determines how route 53 will respond to these queries.
+* Routing Policies - When you create a resource record set, you must choose a routing policy that will be applied to it, and this then determines how route 53 will respond to these queries.
 	* Simple Routing Policy
 		* Used for single resources that perform a single function.